richmahn/en_tn/2co/11/intro.md

 ##### The use of paradox #####

-This is a statement that seems absurd, that appears to contradict itself.
-A paradox occurs in this chapter: Paul boasts in his weakness.
+A paradox is a seemingly absurd statement that appears to contradict itself, but it is not absurd.
+This sentence in 12:5 is a paradox: "I will not boast, except about my weaknesses."
 Most people do not boast about being weak.
+And this sentence in 12:10 is a paradox: "For whenever I am weak, then I am strong."
+In 12:9 Paul explains why both these statements are true.

 ## Links: ##